 Where to Stay When Visiting Walt Disney World

-All these options have one big advantage over Walt Disney World Resorts and that is the price.
+However, staying off-site has one big advantage over Walt Disney World Resorts.
 You will get more “Bang for Your Buck” staying off-site!

 Whether to stay on-site or off-site when visiting Walt Disney World is not an easy decision.
 We have created a guide to help you decide whether you should stay off-site or on-site when visiting Disney World.

-Walt Disney World Resorts provide unique theming, accommodation to suit a range of budgets & the opportunity to stay in the middle of the action.
+Walt Disney World Resorts provide unique theming, accommodation to suit a range of budgets, several perks & the opportunity to stay in the middle of the action.
 No matter who you are traveling with there will be an accommodation option that will suit you.

 The Walt Disney World Theme Parks